Richmond Merchants: History

 Minor league baseball play was first hosted in Richmond, California in 1910.
 The Richmond "Merchants" team became members of the eight–team Class D level Central California League.

 While Richmond remained stable during the two seasons of the Central California League, the other league franchises relocated often.
 The Central California League began play on April 17, 1910, and played through November 6, 1910.
 Of the eight Central California League teams that started 1910, including Richmond, seven moved during the year, three of them moved twice or more and three teams disbanded during the season.
 In all, 15 different sites were used in 1910, with two cities having two different teams.

 The league played a full schedule, but only the weekend games counted in the standings.

 The 1910 Richmond Merchants won the Central California League pennant.
 Playing the season under manager John Luce, the Merchants ended the regular season with a record of 18–10, finishing 1.0 game ahead of the second place Alameda Alerts.
-In the finals, the Alameda Alerts defeated Richmond 2 games to 0.
+In the playoff finals, the Alameda Alerts defeated Richmond 2 games to 0.

 In the 1911 season, two Central California League teams moved and two folded before the league permanently folded on July 9, 1911.
 Richmond continued Central California League play in 1911, before the league folded during its second season.
 After beginning play on April 8, 1911, the league folded on July 9, 1911, with Richmond in fourth place.
 The Merchants had a record of 8–6, playing under returning manager John Luce.
-Richmond finished 2.5 games behind the first place San Leandro Cherry Pickers.
+Richmond finished 2½ games behind the first place San Leandro Cherry Pickers.

 The Central California League did not return to play in 1912.
 Richmond, California has not hosted another minor league baseball franchise.